SidneyJob/Werkzeuger/README.md

 appname: Flask
 ```

-> You can see the list of available interests by reading the /proc/net/dev file.
+> You can see the list of available interfaces by reading the /proc/net/dev file.
 But the MAC address of an interface can be seen using the /sys/class/net/INT/address file, where INT is any interface.

 Example to use: